cynthiatreger/phsm-traffic-inspection/README.md

-# Azure Payment HSM - Inspect traffic
+# Azure Payment HSM traffic inspection

 Intent of this article is to explain how to inspect traffic to Azure Payment HSM.